RaspberryPiFoundation/python-curriculum/en-GB/volunteer resources/resources_and_gotchas.md

     This is ok, the student can just rerun the program and it quits and restarts.

+7. The student uses a file name with the same name as a library

+    For example, `turtle.py` will break if you have `from turtle import *`

 ## Python 2 vs Python 3

 The course currently suggests using Python 3, but none of the examples depend on Python 3 features.
 All the code should work under Python 2, although there are some minor caveats.